Why Your Agency Wasted $30K on Your MVP (And What to Do Instead)

 1. They Bill Hours, Not Outcomes

 Agencies make money by delivering what you ask for, not by validating whether you should ask for it.
 More features, more hours, more revenue.
 Their incentive is to build what's in the spec, not to challenge whether the spec makes sense.
-US agencies charge $100-250/hour.
-At 200-400 hours for a basic MVP, you're looking at $20-100K before you've learned whether anyone wants what you're building.
+As of 2026, agency MVP costs range from $25,000 to $150,000, with most projects falling in the $50,000-$100,000 range.
+Regional rates vary widely: US/Canada agencies charge $78-$200/hour, while Eastern Europe and Asia charge $25-$75/hour.
+While AI tools and no-code platforms have driven agency prices down 40-75% from 2023 levels, you're still committing $25K-$100K before learning whether anyone wants what you're building.

 2. They Execute Specifications, Not Strategy

 When you hand an agency a detailed spec, they optimize for delivery.
 Their project manager tracks whether features are complete, not whether those features solve a real problem.
-Steve Blank's customer development methodology emphasizes that startups exist to search for a business model.
+Steve Blank's customer development methodology emphasizes that startups exist to search for a business model, not execute on a known one.
+As Blank puts it, "An MVP is not a cheaper product, it's about smart learning."
 Agencies exist to execute on a known business model.
 That's a fundamental mismatch.

 3. They Deliver Code, Then Walk Away